shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “This is serious, Mudrich.”
 Lemilay scolded.

 “Shh!
 I’m talking!”
 Mother blew a finger at Lemilay.
 “When you’re running a village, you have to know your village, be one with your village.
 Your first task will help you achieve this.”
-She looked to each of her pups.
+She looked at each of her pups.

 Lemilay and Wryonin attentively focused on her, Mudrich played with her cuffs, and Ersatzica looked at the ground.